Mattia921/example-fastapi/README.md

 # Project Overview

-Go to the wiki section of this project for an explanation of the choices made.
+Go to the [Wiki](https://github.com/Mattia921/example-fastapi/wiki) section of this project for an explanation of the choices made.